 - Exercise- 40-45 minutes

-They have a distinctly broad head and a short muzzle, the Boxer origins began in Germany.
+The Boxer has a distinctly broad head and a short muzzle, the Boxer origins began in Germany.
 The Germans bred them for dogfights and as herders.
 The boxer has a very strong bite and iron jaws to hang on to large prey.

 This breed is great with children and often very protective over them and their property.
 You must offer your Boxer plenty of daily exercises, and they do need some reinforcement of the rules while they are a puppy.